m50d/m50d.github.com/_posts/2018-12-23-the-next-generation.md

 ![](/protect.jpg)

 Sadly, this isn't remotely matched by his counterparts.
 Kira's hesitation at the end of the last episode - much less his crybaby attitude from earlier - is completely gone, replaced by an unwavering confidence as he asks Ramius and La Flaga what they plan to do.
-While a near-death experience can justify a certain amount of personality change, there's no such excuse for Lacus, who is
+While a near-death experience can justify a certain amount of personality change, there's no such excuse for Lacus, who ping-pongs between painful naïveté and impossible foreknowledge.